PlaidCloud/docs/docs/source/plaidcloud/projects/managing_projects.rst

 |project variables icon|

 From the Variables Table you can view the variables and view/edit the current values.
 You can also add new or delete existing variables by clicking the "New Project Variable" button.

 |new project variable|

-Duplicating a Project
+Cloning a Project
 ---------------------

-When a project is duplicated there may be project related references, such as workflow steps, that run within the project.
+When a project is cloned there may be project related references, such as workflow steps, that run within the project.
 For this, PlaidCloud offers two options for performing a full duplication:

 - Duplicate with updating project references
 - Duplicate without updating project references